ThingsProtocol/evec-mini-demo/Demo/README.md

 A, on hearing this, can now send the actual messages it wanted to send to B (this is where you can add your code)

+### Cloud integration
+If you have Microsoft Azure Cloud account, you can try out the register_device.py function to register deivce both in Hedera and Azure IoT Hub.
+More info of how to setup IoT Hub can be found [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal)

 ## Quick Recap on how to run: